wp-plugins/bridgedd/readme.txt

 Read the [**READ ME FIRST**](http://www.diondesigns.org/bridgedd/support/viewtopic.php?f=24&t=107) guide before installing BridgeDD!

-BridgeDD requires PHP 5.2 or later (same as WordPress) and the **mysqli** (Improved MySQL) PHP extension.
+BridgeDD requires PHP 5.3.0 or later and the **mysqli** (Improved MySQL) PHP extension.
 This extension is bundled into PHP by default, and unless you have disabled it manually, it will be available.

 = Installation notes =
 BridgeDD modifies phpBB files, and you should take the same precautions before installing BridgeDD as you do before installing a phpBB MOD through AutoMOD.